Main Activities: three half-day options, described below. Pick two to make a full day.

 shown in artefacts session

-1. Introduction to pharaohs (30-45 mins)
+1. Introduction to gods (30-45 mins)

 Papyrus painting of Osiris

 Next we play a name the god game, looking at 20 photos of gods (paintings or statues) on the interactive whiteboard.
 Each child takes part using a whiteboard and pen.
-The children with the highest score get a prize of a poster of the pyramids.
+The children with the highest score get a prize - a poster of the pyramids.

 2. Hieroglyphs (60-90 minutes)

 Children learn about hieroglyphs, by writing them on a worksheet (see below) and on a piece of real papyrus.
 They also play reading games, with more papyrus bookmarks for prizes.
-Depending on your preference, we can focus on hieroglyphs related to pharaohs or to gods.

 Letters - 22 letter hieroglyphs are copied.
 Children learn that they stand for sounds, which affects how they should write their own names.
 A game follows in which children read the name of pharaohs (Khufu and Cleopatra) spelled in letters.
 They will then learn how to write their own names in hieroglyphs.